 For commercial cleaning lead generation: Instead of "Do you need cleaning services?" try "There are buildings in your area actively looking for a new cleaning vendor right now.
 If you're interested in growing, you should probably know who they are."

 The shift is subtle but powerful.
 You're not asking for anything.
 You're offering information they need.
 You're giving, not getting.
-And prospects respond to that difference every single time.

-How Giving Mode Transforms Your Objection Handling
+How Giving Mode Transforms Objection Handling

 When you truly embrace giving mode, your entire approach to objections changes — because you stop hearing objections as rejection and start hearing them as information.